hackoregon/linux-laptop-setup/README.md

 There are essentially three kinds of Intel / AMD based PCs:

 1. 32-bit only: These are usually older machines, although some Atom-based machines sold today will only run 32-bit software.
+These machines should be capable of running the Python data science / machine learning tools, the database and GIS tools, the R platform and RStudio.
+They will not run Docker, Vagrant / VirtualBox or Virtual Machine Manager.
 2. 64-bit: These machines will run either 32-bit or 64-bit software.
+They will run everything a 32-bit machine can run and they will run Docker.
+They will not run Vagrant / VirtualBox or Virtual Machine Manager.
 3. 64-bit plus virtualization assists (64-bit VA): these are the most recent machines.
 The virtualization assists are sometimes disabled in the BIOS / firmware.
-You will need to enable them if this is the case.
+You will need to enable the assists if they are disabled.
+They will run everything in this collection.

 Getting started
 ---------------